spite/THREE.MeshLine/README.md

 }
 ```

-Dynamic line widths can be set for each point using the `widthCallback` prop.
+Variable line widths can be set for each point using the `widthCallback` prop.

 ```jsx
 <meshLineGeometry points={points} widthCallback={(p) => p * Math.random()} />